luvit/luvit/README.markdown

 Welcome to the source code for Luvit 2.0.
 This repo contains the luvit/luvit metapackage and all luvit/* packages as published to [lit][].

 This collection of packages and modules implementes a node.js style API for the [luvi][]/[lit][] runtime.
-It can be used as both a library or a standalone executible.
+It can be used as both a library or a standalone executable.

 See the main project webpage for more details. <https://luvit.io/>